philipdelff/NMsim/README.md

 hand, this also means that `NMsim` can't work without Nonmem, and that it does not provide anything beyond what is in the model.

 `NMsim` can use Nonmem directly or via `PSN`.
-If `NMsim` is run where Nonmem can't be executed, `NMsim` can still prepare the simulation control stream and datafile.
+If `NMsim` is run on a system where Nonmem cannot be executed, `NMsim` can still prepare the simulation control stream and datafile.

 `NMsim` is in itself a small R package.
 It makes extensive use of functionality to handle Nonmem data and control streams provided by